 6. Where can I get more details about The Welcome Project?

-Stay tuned to this space for regular updates as the project unfolds.
+Stay tuned to this space or visit The ROM Welcome Project for regular updates.

 7. How can I participate/support?